-Short-term disability insurance in Ohio is the primary way that new parents can enjoy up to 66% income replacement benefits.
-However, mom must enroll before she conceives, as all private policies exclude coverage for pre-existing pregnancy.
+Short-term disability is the primary vehicle for paid maternity leave for mothers working for private employers in Ohio.
+However, the mom must enroll before she conceives, as all policies exclude coverage for pre-existing pregnancy.

 - Pregnancy disability before birth due to medical complications